RationAI/WSI-Service/README.md

 RUN pip3 install /tmp/wsi-service-plugin-PLUGINNAME.whl
 ```

-There are three base plugins ([openslide](./wsi_service_base_plugins/openslide/), [pil](./wsi_service_base_plugins/pil/), [tiffile](./wsi_service_base_plugins/tifffile/)) that can be used as templates for new plugins.
+There are four base plugins ([openslide](./wsi_service_base_plugins/openslide/), [pil](./wsi_service_base_plugins/pil/), [tiffile](./wsi_service_base_plugins/tifffile/), [wsidicom](./wsi_service_base_plugins/wsidicom/)) that can be used as templates for new plugins.
 Additionally to the mentioned minimal requirements these plugins use poetry to manage and create the python package.
 This is highly recommended when creating a plugin.
 Furthermore, these plugins implement tests based on pytest by defining a number of parameters on top of example integration test functions defined as part of the WSI Service ([plugin_example_tests](./wsi_service/tests/integration/plugin_example_tests)).

 A more complete example of an external plugin integration can be found in the iSyntax integration repository ([wsi-service-plugin-isyntax](https://www.gitlab.com/empaia/services/wsi-service-plugin-isyntax)).
 That example includes the usage of an external service that is run in an additional docker container due to runtime limitations.